neerajhirani/neerajhirani.github.io/_posts/2022-09-21-operationalising-meetings.markdown

 - Build relationships with team members, and
 - Stay on top of what's going on in the market.

 Left to their own devices, very few PMs make the effort to have these conversations consistently.
 Even if some PMs are having these conversations, they do so in isolation.
-This isn't improving the effectiveness of the team.
+This doesn't help improve the effectiveness of the team.

-Even within the Product team, if you’re not meeting regularly, you won’t be aligned.
-Feature dependencies across product surface late.
-Some PMs would have already defined priorities for their squads.
-Knowing all this hard work is wasted effort is frustrating.

 The Product team is a single organism.
 It should operate like one.
 It doesn't help if some folks are operating towards realising a grand vision while others are only thinking as far as the next release.